XMK233/MyTools/ClipboardOCR/readme.md

 to serve the OCR model.

+Remember, you have to wait for a while to let the model finish serving.
+Don't hush to do the following step.

 ### Step 3: capture the screen

 Then you can just use the windows snip tool to capture the screen.
 After waiting for a while, the OCR result will be automatically stored in clipboard, and you can also see the OCR result shown in cmd window.